Domain home on a PV

 $ kubectl get events --sort-by='.metadata.creationTimestamp'

-To deploy a sample application on WLS, you may skip to the section Deploy sample application.
+To access the sample application on WLS, skip to the section Access sample application.
 The next section includes a script that automates all of the preceding steps.

 Automation

-If you want to automate the above steps of creating AKS cluster and WLS domain, you can use the script kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks.sh.
+If you want to automate the above steps of creating the AKS cluster and WLS domain, you can use the script ${BASE_DIR}/sample-scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks.sh.

 The sample script will create a WLS domain home on the AKS cluster, including: